-Types of Bank of Baroda RD Interest Rates
+Term-Wise Bank of Baroda RD Interest Rates

 Short-Term Bank of Baroda RD rates: Recurring deposit accounts opened for a short period of time can fetch an interest between 5.50% to 6.25%.
-The time span of short term RDs ranges between 180 days to less than a year.
+The time span of short term RDs ranges from 180 days to less than a year.

 Long-Term Bank of Baroda Interest Rates: A long-term account helps to fetch interest of 6.45% p.a.
 Any tenure exceeding 5 years is counted as a long-term tenure.

 Recurring Deposit Schemes offered by Bank of Baroda

 Bank of Baroda offers various Recurring Deposit schemes in which one can make an investment, viz.